Lorea Ibarzabal

-Career
+Biography

 In February 2021, after she overcame a significant injury, 26-year-old Lorea Ibarzabal won her first national title, with a victory in the 800 metres at the Spanish Indoor Championships.

 In February 2023, she ran the second-fastest time by a Spanish woman ever in the indoor 800 m, clocking 2:01.00 in Metz.
 The same month, she claimed national indoor 800 m title for the second time.
-In March, the 28-year-old competed in the event at the European Indoor Championships in Istanbul.
+In March, the 28-year-old competed in the event at the 2023 European Indoor Championships in Istanbul.
 It was the Ibarzabal's first major competition representing Spain, and she said that the semi-final was additionally emotional for her as she was competing on the birthday of her running partner Bea, who had died four months earlier.
 In the final she came within 0.02 s of bronze medal, but ran a personal best of 2:00.87 to finish fourth.
 In July 2023, she broke two minutes for the 800m, running 1:59.88 in Madrid.

-She competed for Spain at the 2024 World Athletics Indoor Championships – Women's 800 metres.
+Ibarzabal competed for Spain at the 2024 World Indoor Championships over 800 metres.
 She ran an indoors personal best in her qualifying heat with a time of 2:00.56.
 She competed at the 2024 European Athletics Championships in Rome in June 2024.
 She was officially selected for the Spanish National Olympic Team.
 She competed in the 800 metres at the 2024 Summer Olympics in Paris in August 2024.

 In September 2025, she competed in the women's 800 metres at the 2025 World Athletics Championships in Tokyo, Japan.

+Ibarzabal reached the semi-finals of the 800 m at the 2026 World Athletics Indoor Championships in Toruń, Poland.
+On 19 June, 2026, she had a top-ten finish over 800 metres at the 2026 Doha Diamond League.
+In August, she competed at the 2026 European Athletics Championships in Birmingham, England, in the women's 800 metres.